Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Simulation Study

-We build on recent work that proposed a reliable multi-time \ac{HJR} controller for underactuated agents utilizing complex flows \cite{wiggert_etal_CDC2022}.
-This approach directly extends to multiple agents with little extra compute, and the feedback controller for agent $i$ can be obtained from an optimal value function $\mathcal{J}^*$ at time $t$ as $\ui(t)^* = \argmin_{u_i \in \mathbb{U}} g(\qi, \ui, t) \cdot \Dq{i} \mathcal{J}^*(\qi,t)$.
-All evaluated controllers use the multi-time \ac{HJR} formulation as a single agent performance control.
-Our baseline scheme, called \ac{HJR}-Baseline, involves each agent only utilizing its time-optimal performance control \ac{HJR} without considering multi-agent interactions.
-Thus our baseline also provides a good likelihood estimation of collisions and communication losses if each agent were to rely solely on it's performance control.
-In addition, we define a second baseline controller from \cite{pereiraDecentralizedMotionPlanning}, denoted as \ac{HJR-Reactive}.
+All evaluated controllers use the \ac{mt-HJR} formulation as a single agent performance control.
+Our baseline scheme, called \acf{mt-HJR-B}, involves each agent only utilizing its time-optimal performance control \ac{mt-HJR} without considering multi-agent interactions.
+This baseline provides a reasonable estimation of the likelihood of collisions and communication losses if each agent were to rely solely on its performance control.
+In addition, we define a second baseline controller, \acf{mt-HJR-RC} adapted from \cite{pereiraDecentralizedMotionPlanning}.
 This controller operates in three modes: \textsc{achieveConnectivity}, \textsc{maintainConnectivity}, and \textsc{GoToGoal}, which are selected based on the \ac{ASV}s' relative positions.
-The \textsc{maintainConnectivity} and \textsc{GoToGoal} modes employ a general navigation function for each agent, which we instantiate to our \ac{HJR} performance controller.
-This approach is easily integrated with the time-optimal control \ac{HJR}, and the reactive control term can be implemented in a decentralized manner.
+The \textsc{maintainConnectivity} and \textsc{GoToGoal} modes employ a general navigation function for each agent, which we instantiate to our \ac{mt-HJR} performance controller.
+This approach is easily integrated with the time-optimal control \ac{mt-HJR}, and the reactive control term can be implemented decentralized.

-Finally, we define our \ac{LISIC} as \ac{HJR-Flocking} with the safe interaction controller \ref{eq:uisafe}, where we also implement \ac{HJR} as the single agent performance controller $\uiperf$.
+Finally, we denote our \acf{LISIC} approach from Section \ref{sec:method} as \acf{mt-HJR-LISIC}.
+The single agent performance controller $\uiperf$ is again \ac{mt-HJR}.
 The trade-off between each agent's navigational objective and the safe network interaction can be tuned with two parameters.
-First, the potential function shape \ref{fig:potFunc} can be more or less flat around the ideal distance $\rcom/2$.
+First, the potential function shape (Fig. \ref{fig:potFunc}) can be more or less flat around the ideal distance $\rcom/2$.
 In this application, we set $\kappa=2$.
-Furthermore, we now detail our weighting scheme for $c_i^({1})$ and $c_i^({2})$ via the definition of $\alpha$ \ref{eq:weightingAlpha} as a \textsc{softmax}-like function
+Furthermore, we now detail our weighting scheme for $c_i^{(1)}$ and $c_i^{(2)}$ via the definition of $\alpha$ in Eq. (\ref{eq:weightingAlpha}) as a \textsc{softmax}-like function

 where the parameter $\rho \geq 0$ can be adjusted to achieve faster saturation of the potential function gradient term $\uisafe(\q)$.